 Avoid alcohol and smoking

-Drinking alcohol and smoking is one of the worst things you can do for your skin,’ ‘Alcohol is a toxin with little nutrient value and can contribute to poorer liver function, reduced immunity, hormone disruption, cell damage and insulin issues all impacting on the quality, appearance and ageing of your skin.
+Drinking alcohol and smoking is one of the worst things you can do for your skin,’ ‘Alcohol is a toxin with little nutrient value and can contribute to poorer liver function, reduced immunity, hormone disruption, cell damage and insulin issues all impacting on the quality, appearance, and aging of your skin.

-Alcohol and smoking is incredibly dehydrating,’ it also makes it more difficult to rehydrate afterwards so you will be left with dry, flaky skin and your fine lines and wrinkles.
+Alcohol and smoking are incredibly dehydrating,’ it also makes it more difficult to rehydrate afterward so you will be left with dry, flaky skin and your fine lines and wrinkles.

-So in summer avoid drinking and smoking. which is really harmful for skin and the body.
+So in summer avoid drinking and smoking. which is really harmful to skin and the body.

 Eat foods rich in vitamins A and C

 Summer is here in full swing, and if the blazing heat is anything to go by, we are in for soaring temperatures.
 The hot summer is perfect for downing those refreshing cool drinks, and eat rich in vitamins. which Keeping your system cool is imperative if you don’t want an upset stomach.
 During summers, if you want to feel free and light, it is better to stay away from foods that heat your system.